KyleKn0wKn0w/kylekn0wkn0w.github.io/index.md

 ## EDUCATION
 Hunan University of Technology
 > Bachelor of Engineering in Software Engineering

 > Hunan, China

 > Sept.
 2013—Jun.
 2017

 ## EXPERIENCE
 Yum China

+> Senior Engineer

 > Nanjing, Jiangsu

-Senior Engineer
-Jun.
+> Jun.
 2021—Present

 - Led the back-end architecture design and development of the data map module and multi-tenant module of the data security platform
 - Provided protection for the data security of more than 400 million users of brands such as KFC, Pizza Hut, and Taco Bell

 Meixin Logistics
+> Java Engineer

 > Nanjing, Jiangsu

-Java Engineer
-Jan.
+>Jan.
 2020—Jun.
 2021

 - Led a one-year project the back-end architecture design and core module development of the bulk commodity supply chain management platform

 Chery Finance
->Wuhu, Anhui
-Software Engineer
+> Software Engineer

+> Wuhu, Anhui

-May 2017—Jan.
+> May 2017—Jan.
 2020

 - Led project management, including document countersigning, demand communication, progress tracking, process control, work reporting, project acceptance, etc

 ## PROJECTS